wmealing/wmealing.github.io/toughpad-fz-g1-buttons-acpi.md

 someone else along their journey.
 I plan to map my path to understanding how to get the buttons to work on this device and all the steps that I have taken along the way.

+### Existing work

+A number of people have written a driver for 'panasonic-hbtn' for other toughbook and toughpad devices ( see https://github.com/nagyrobi/panasonic-hbtn/network/members ) although none of them seem to have something working for the FZ-G1 (Mk1 -> mk3) family.

+The closest work appears to be the FZ-M1 repository ( https://github.com/KaarelP2rtel/panasonic-hbtn ) this is the successor to the FZ-G1 family, but not the same.

+### Goal state

+Have libinput recognise this as a key:

+$ libinput debug-events

+-event2   KEYBOARD_KEY     +4.976s	KEY_VOLUMEDOWN (114) pressed
+ event2   KEYBOARD_KEY     +5.259s	KEY_VOLUMEDOWN (114) released
+ event2   KEYBOARD_KEY     +7.129s	KEY_VOLUMEUP (115) pressed
+-event2   KEYBOARD_KEY     +7.374s	KEY_VOLUMEUP (115) released

+ ^ These are the volume up and down on the front of the device.

+ I'm expecting a new KEY_SOMETHING to happen.

 ### Enabling ACPI events

 As per ( https://www.kernel.org/doc/Documentation/acpi/debug.txt ), it mentions that you must be booting a kernel